 - CAN FOSTER CHILDREN GET FREE MEALS?
 Yes, foster children that are under the legal responsibility of a foster care agency or court, are eligible for free meals.
 Any foster child in the household is eligible for free meals regardless of income.
 Foster children may also be included as a member of the foster family if the foster family chooses to also apply for benefits for other children.
 Including children in foster care as household members may help other children in the household qualify for benefits.
 If non-foster children in a foster family are not eligible for free or reduced price meal benefits, an eligible foster child will still receive free benefits.

 - Can homeless, runaway, and migrant children get free meals?
 Yes, children who meet the definition of homeless, runaway, or migrant qualify for free meals.
-If you haven’t been told your children will get free meals, please call or e-mail Mr. Sean Fahey, Director of Accountability & Instruction Support, (315) 487-4683 or email@example.com to see if they qualify.
+If you haven’t been told your children will get free meals, please call or e-mail, Mr. Sean Fahey, Director of Accountability & Instructional Support, (315)487-4683, firstname.lastname@example.org, to see if they qualify.

 - WHO CAN GET REDUCED PRICE MEALS?
 Your children may be approved as reduced price eligible if your household income is within the reduced-price limits on the Federal Eligibility Income Chart, shown on this letter.
-Beginning July 1, 2019, students in New York State that are approved for reduced price meals will receive breakfast and lunch meals at no charge.
+Beginning July 1, 2019, students in New York State that are approved for reduced price meals will receive breakfast and lunch meals and snacks served through the Afterschool Snack Program at no charge.

 - MY CHILD’S APPLICATION WAS APPROVED LAST YEAR.
 DO I NEED TO FILL OUT ANOTHER ONE?
 Yes.
 Your child’s application is only good for that school year and for up to the first 30 operating days of this school year.
 You must send in a new application unless the school told you that your child is eligible for the new school year.